35percent/11tystarter/src/posts/garland-ct-2.md

 #### Affordable housing agreed with housing association

 Garland Court sits on what was a council owned carpark, just behind the former Walworth Town Hall.
-Southwark Council [resolved to sell the land to the Southern Housing Group in 2004](https://moderngov.southwark.gov.uk/Data/Executive/20041214/Agenda/Minutes.pdf) on the condition that 16 of the new homes should be social rented, with a further three homes being part-buy/part let.
+Southwark Council [resolved to sell this land to the Southern Housing Group in 2004](https://moderngov.southwark.gov.uk/Data/Executive/20041214/Agenda/Minutes.pdf), on the condition that 16 of the new homes should be social rented, with a further three homes being part-buy/part let.

 ![](img/council_resolution_sale_wansey_st_car_park_141204.png "Executive meeting minutes 14 Dec 2004")